-Production-grade project controls, pay-app workbooks, and Power Query automation for electrical/mechanical subs and small GCs.
-Built by a PM who ran $100M+ in project controls and productized the kit on the way out.
+Field-tested project controls workbooks, AIA-format pay-app templates, and Power Query automation for electrical/mechanical subs and small GCs.
+Built by a working construction PM and productized for the next shop.
+Productivity tools, not licensed engineering or accounting work.

 What you get